nodesman/conductor/website/index.md

   <!-- The Solution -->
   <section id="solution" class="section">
-    <h2 class="section-title">A Repeatable, Structured Workflow</h2>
+    <h2 class="section-title">AI-Guided Development on Rails</h2>
-    <p>`g-task` provides a set of "mental jigs"—high-precision, reusable commands that scaffold the perfect prompt every time.
+    <p>`conductor` provides a set of "mental jigs"—high-precision, reusable commands that generate the perfect prompt every time.
 It forces a thoughtful workflow of critiquing, planning, and providing deep context, ensuring the AI acts as a true thought partner.</p>
   </section>

   <!-- Features Section -->